 - Regular exercise is important.
 30 minutes of aerobic activity most days of the week lowers blood sugar, improves insulin sensitivity, lowers blood pressure, improves circulation, decreases stress, increases energy

 - If blood sugar is poorly controlled (fasting blood glucose > 14 mmol/L), it is best to avoid exercise until blood sugar stabilises.

 - Stress management – need to determine ways to deal with chronic stress and stressful life events as they can potentially exacerbate diabetes

 - Massage to improve circulation and manage stress

 Diabetes is a condition that requires a multifaceted approach in balancing various systems of the body.
 Correcting digestion, the absorption of food, intestinal permeability, immune reactions to intolerant foods, gut dysbiosis, gall bladder insufficiency, methylation blocks and nutrient imbalances are all key areas that need assessing and correcting to be able to manage and reverse diabetes.

 At our Perth clinic of Advanced Functional Medicine we undertake extensive functional testing on our diabetic patients to explore the above dysfunctions and correct the body system functions and biochemical pathways.
-Our approach commonly results in reversal of the disease and a marked reduction in insulin required by type 1 diabetics.
-Giving more energy, better cognition, improved sleep, reduced pain and an overall improvement in health.

 If you of a family member are suffering from diabetes we would love to hear from you.
 Have you reversed type 2 diabetes, what were you best interventions?
 Have you had your gut assessed?
 How did you change your diet to improve your diabetes?
 Please leave a comment below.